cert-manager/website/CONTRIBUTING.md

 that they are only submitting work that they have rights to, we are requiring everyone to acknowledge this by signing their work.

-Any copyright notices in this repo should specify the authors as "the Jetstack cert-manager contributors".
+Any copyright notices in this repo should specify the authors as "the cert-manager contributors".

 To sign your work, just add a line like this at the end of your commit message: